Arab Canadians: Religion

-According to the 2021 Canadian census, 21.1% of Arab Canadians are Christian, 70.1% are Muslim, and 7.4% are irreligious.
-These number differ measurably from the numbers reported in the 2001 Canadian census, which showed an even split in the Arab Canadian community between those who practised the Muslim faith with 46% and those who practised the Christian faith 49%, (where 29% were Catholic, 11% were Eastern Orthodox and 9% were Other Christian).
-In 2011, about 3% of Arab Canadians are Jewish.
+According to the 2021 Canadian census, 26.17% of Arab Canadians are Christian, 59.27% are Muslim, and 11.36% are irreligious.
+These number differ measurably from the numbers reported in the 2001 Canadian census, which showed an even split in the Arab Canadian community between those who practised the Muslim faith with 46% and those who practised the Christian faith 49%, (where 58% were Catholic, 23% were Eastern Orthodox and 20% were Other Christian).
+In 2011, less than 3% of Arab Canadians are Jewish.
 The largest Arab Jewish communities in Canada are Moroccan and Iraqi.
 Other Arabs Jews are of Egyptian, Syrian, Algerian, and Lebanese descent.

 The percentage of Arab Canadians were not affiliated with any religions only marginally increased from 6% in 2001 to 8% in 2011.

 The highest rates of Arab Christians in Canada come from Israel, Egypt, Lebanon and Iraq, while the highest rates of Arab Muslims in Canada come from Libya, Algeria, Morocco and Tunisia.